SunnyZhiyangHe/sunnyzhiyanghe.github.io/_pages/about.md

 </details>

 ## Talks and Travel {#talks}
+- I will be giving a talk on [Extractor Architectures](https://arxiv.org/abs/2503.10390) at the [Scalable QEC Workshop](https://error-correction-lab.github.io/QECWorkshop2025/) at IEEE Quantum Week (QCE 2025).
-- I presented our work on [Extractors: QLDPC Architecture for Efficient Pauli-Based Computation](https://arxiv.org/abs/2503.10390) ([Slides](files/Extractors.pdf)) at Yale's YQI.
+- I presented our work on [Extractors: QLDPC Architecture for Efficient Pauli-Based Computation](https://arxiv.org/abs/2503.10390) ([Slides](files/Extractors.pdf)) at Yale's YQI and QEC 2025.
 Here are a few [photos](/travel#Yale) taken at Yale, whose [rare book library](https://beinecke.library.yale.edu/) holds a signed copy of Newton's *Philosophiæ Naturalis Principia Mathematica*.
+Their [Peabody museum](https://peabody.yale.edu/) also has fossils and shiny rocks.
 - I presented our work on [Improved QLDPC Surgery: Logical Measurements and Bridging Codes](https://arxiv.org/abs/2407.18393) at the [Fault-Tolerant Quantum Technologies Workshop](https://www.benasque.org/2024ftqt/) at Benasque, Spain.
 Here are a few [photos](/travel#Benasque) of the mountain town of Benasque.
 - I gave a guest lecture at UCLA titled [An Introduction to Quantum LDPC Codes](files/QLDPC_UCLA.pdf), hosted by Professor [Jens Palsberg](https://web.cs.ucla.edu/~palsberg/).
 - I presented our work on [Single-shot decoding of good quantum LDPC codes](https://arxiv.org/abs/2306.12470) at TQC 2024 hosted in Okinawa, Japan.
 Here are some [photos](/travel#Japan) of Japan.